 Operating expenses include donor-directed scholarships and awards, fundraising events, program services expenses, and restricted funds contributed to the College.
+In fiscal year 2019, operating expenses increased \$171 thousand or 3.1% primarily due to an increase of \$533 thousand in scholarship and award expenses that were offset by decreases in program services, fundraising events and restricted funds transferred to the College.
+The increase in scholarship and awards expense was driven by increases in funding for various scholarships.

 In fiscal year 2018, operating expenses decreased \$187 thousand or 3.3% primarily due to a decrease of \$640 thousand in restricted funds transferred to the College offset by an increase in program services and scholarships and awards expenses.
-In fiscal year 2017, operating expenses increased \$762 thousand or 15.4% primarily due to an increase of \$738 thousand in restricted funds transferred to the College coupled with an increase in program services expenses.

-Nonoperating and Other Revenues, Net
+Nonoperating and Other Revenues

-In fiscal year 2018, nonoperating revenues, net totaled \$2.4 million.
-This amount was primarily comprised of investment return, net of investment manager fees, totaling \$2.3 million.
-Additionally, the College contributed \$40 thousand to the Foundation for restricted funds.
-Other revenues included additions to permanent endowments of \$2.0 million that represent gifts to be held in perpetuity.
+In fiscal years 2019 and 2018, nonoperating revenues totaled \$2.5 million and \$2.4 million, respectively.
+In both fiscal years, this amount consists primarily of investment returns, net of investment manager fees.
+Additionally in fiscal year 2018, the College contributed \$40 thousand to the Foundation for restricted funds.

+Other revenues in fiscal years 2019 and 2018 included additions to permanent endowments of \$4.1 million and \$2.0 million, respectively which represent gifts to be held in perpetuity.